Hot Chocolate recipes and sharing the promises of God

 Welcome to Mornings with Jesus!
 I am so glad you are here!
-Below you will find Promises from the Bible that Jesus has given us with a short study of the promise and a hot chocolate recipe to go along with it.
+Below you will find Promises from the Bible, a short devotion, and a hot chocolate recipe to go along with it.
 Why?
-Because I wanted to share my favorite way to start off the morning....Jesus and hot chocolate.
-And because I believe the promises we have been given are a gift.
+Because I wanted to share my favorite way to start off the morning....Jesus and hot chocolate!
+I believe the promises we have been given are a gift.
 A gift to know and cling to in difficult times.
 A gift of reassurance and of confidence to live out our faith boldly as a child of God.
 And, well, who doesn't love a little something extra in their hot chocolate?
 Read on and be rooted in these promises while enjoying some delectable hot chocolate.
 Have a blessed and happy morning!

 John 3:16 For God so loved the world, that he gave his only begotten Son, that whoever believes in him should not perish, but have everlasting life.